BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## The latest changes

-The latest changes are mainly about better and easier management of web sessions' login/logout.
-A simple local key-value database is included for managing (keeping) web session tokens and other purposes as well.
-With these, a simple web portal can be constructed, like the included example of a photo album.
+The latest changes are support (this applies to built-in oscilloscope) for ESP32-S2, ESP32-S3 and ESP32-C3 boards (most of ESP32 boards should also just work).

 ![Screenshot](presentation.gif)